grok-rs/waitup/docs/TUTORIALS.md

 ```

 **What you learned:**
-- Using official wait-for Docker images
+- Using official waitup Docker images
 - Docker Compose integration patterns
 - Init container pattern for dependencies
 - Multi-stage dependency waiting